 Step 9.
 When you are done, you need to repeat the steps for IPv6.
-For that, flip IPv6 switch to “On” position and then copy and paste the combination of IP addresses from the list mentioned above.
-Finally, click the
+For that, flip the IPv6 switch to the “On” position and then copy and paste the combination of IP addresses from the list mentioned above.
+Finally, click the Save button.

 Now, scroll down on the Wi-Fi or Ethernet page.
 You’ll see your DNS servers listed with an “(Encrypted)” beside each of them.

 That’s it.
 Close the Settings app.
 From now, all of your DNS requests will be private and secure on your Windows 11 PC.